 B.A.
 Art and Architecture, Rice University; M.Arch 2, Southern California Institute of Architecture (SCI-Arc)

-Prof. Amber Bartosh is a LEED accredited architect and interior designer who constructs and examines the immersive infrastructures of the built environment using hybrid-reality and interactive design experiences.
+Prof. Amber Bartosh is Director of the Syracuse University Architecture Program in London.
+She is a LEED accredited architect and interior designer who constructs and examines the immersive infrastructures of the built environment using hybrid-reality and interactive design experiences.
 This research is supported by her professional practice and demonstrated through design-centric physical construction, exhibition, and installation.
 She has designed and managed award-winning projects for competition, bid & design build processes in the United States, China, Kuwait, and the United Arab Emirates and her work has been exhibited internationally in Australia, Italy, and Taiwan.

 Following her cum laude double major in Art and Architecture at Rice University she went on to graduate work in the M.Arch2 program at the Southern California Institute of Architecture (SCI-Arc) and as a teaching assistant for SCI-Arc’s Applied Studies program.
 She completed her work at SCI-Arc with a Master’s in Architecture and the Alpha Rho Chi medal.
 Prior to joining the Syracuse faculty, Amber was a Visiting Critic at Cornell University.
 There she taught a series of visual representation seminars, comprehensive 2nd-year design studio, and an option studio with Tod Williams and Billie Tsien.